-The estimates of the hidden economy shares (\hbar) out of total economic activity are derived from the various sources listed below.
-Obtaining such estimates is by definition the most challenging and contentious part of the data collection process.
+The estimates of the hidden economy shares (\hbar) out of total economic activity are derived from the various sources described below and illustrated in the Appedix Table 7.
+Table 7 shows that for some countries the hidden economy share has been falling, while for others is has been rising over the available sample period.
+This diversity in trends should help in the estimation as it represents variation in the variable of interest.
+Obtaining such estimates is, by definition, the most challenging and contentious part of the data collection process.
 In those cases where more than one estimate is available in any given year, mean values for each year are used.
-Table 6 in the Data Appendix reports the resulting values for the hidden economy shares.
-The data sources for the annual hidden economy shares are: Ahumada et al. (2001, Table 2)2, Lackó (2000, Table 6), Loayza (1997, Table 1), Schneider (2000, Table 2), Schneider (2002, Tables 2 and 3) and Schneider and Bajada (2003, Table 2).
+The data sources for the hidden economy shares are: Ahumada et al. (2001, Table 2)2, Lackó (2000, Table 6), Loayza (1997, Table 1), Schneider (2000, Table 2), Schneider (2002,